tcdng/unify-framework/README.md

 The framework makes available, to the developer, a solid set of reusable and extensible software components built using high level abstractions that effectively hide the details of underlying complexities from the developer.

-The framework aims to avoid the mishmash of varying technologies by providing a unified full stack platform for web application development.
+The framework aims to avoid the mishmash of varying technologies by providing a unified full stack platform.

 ## Features
 * Inversion of Control Container